beegy-labs/my-girok/.ai/resume.md

 - Supports drag & drop, collapse/expand, recursive structure
 - Same UX as Work Experience achievements

+**Reordering**:
+- Skill items have ▲/▼ buttons to change order
+- Up button only shows if not first, down only if not last
+- Simple array swap, no drag-and-drop library needed

 ### 4. Design Theme - Library Concept

 **Concept**: "나의 기록" (My Records) - Personal library for documenting life and career